Aadmi Khilona Hai: Plot

-The film begins with a family bound by love and affection.
-The family patriarch, Vijay Verma, lives with his ideal wife, Ganga; his devoted younger brother, Sharad; and his daughter, Guddy.
-Sharad falls in love with a fellow student named Poonam, gets married and finds a good job, but sadly becomes separated from his family.
+The film opens with a family united by love and affection.
+The family patriarch, Vijay Verma, lives with his ideal wife, Ganga, his devoted younger brother, Sharad, and his daughter, Guddy.
+Sharad falls in love with a fellow student named Poonam, gets married and finds a good job.
+Sadly, he becomes separated from his family.
 Some time later, Ganga gives birth to a second child, Suraj.
-Eventually, Vijay learns that Poonam can never conceive, and the benevolent Ganga offers to put her child up for adoption.
+Eventually, Vijay learns that Poonam cannot conceive, and the benevolent Ganga offers to put her child up for adoption.
 Vijay is proud of Ganga.
-Time passes, Sharad earns well and Vijay wins a large sum of money in the lottery.
-Then, a selfish streak emerges in Ganga and she decides to retrieve her son.
+Time passes, Sharad earns well, and Vijay wins a large sum of money in the lottery.
+However, Ganga then shows a selfish side and decides to retrieve her son.
 Despite Poonam's urging.
 However, Sharad returns the child and leaves.
-Upon hearing this, Vijay screams, disowns Ganga and leaves with his children.
-Unable to bear the guilt, Ganga strikes herself.
+Upon hearing this, Vijay screams, disowns Ganga, and leaves with his children.
+Unable to bear the guilt, Ganga hurts herself.
 Meanwhile, Vijay apologises to Sharad by returning to Suraj.
-Sharad and Poonam immediately rush to Ganga when they find her unconscious.
-She then pleads for forgiveness from everyone, who forgive her.
+Sharad and Poonam rush to Ganga's side when they find her unconscious.
+She then pleads for forgiveness, which she receives.
 The film ends happily with the family reunited.